 What Is Reining?

 Reining is a judged event designed to show the athletic ability of a ranch type horse within the confines of a show arena.
-In NRHA competition, contestants are required to run one of thirteen approved patterns, included in the NRHA Handbook.
+In NRHA Competition, contestants are required to run a pre-selected, approved pattern, included in the NRHA Handbook.

-The NRHA Executive Committee has aligned with other worldwide equine associations to accomplish common goals and to move the sport of Reining into the international arena.
+The NRHA Executive Committee has aligned with other worldwide equine associations to accomplish common goals and to move the sport of reining into the international arena.
 In 1988, Americana became the first show in Europe to be NRHA approved.
-Gaining acceptance as the first Western Discipline of the United States Equestrian Team (USET) in 1998 marked an important milestone in the history of Reining, the western horse, and the NRHA.
-In 2000, the Federation Equestre International (FEI) accepted Reining for International Competition, and Reining was approved as the first Western Discipline to be inducted into the World Equestrian Games in 2002.
-Today, NRHA is continuing their efforts to expand the sport of Reining across all borders.
+Gaining acceptance as the first western discipline of the United States Equestrian Team (USET) in 1998 marked an important milestone in the history of reining, the western horse, and NRHA.
+In 2000, the Federation Equestre International (FEI) accepted reining for international competition, and reining was approved as the first western discipline to be inducted into the World Equestrian Games in 2002.
+Today, NRHA is continuing their efforts to expand the sport of reining across all borders.

 NRHA Hall Of Fame

-Over the years since NRHA's inception, many individuals have contributed to its growth.
-Some are human and some are equine.
-All have been exceptional!
-Exceptional in their individual accomplishments and exceptional in their contribution to the sport of Reining.
+Over the years, since NRHA's inception, many individuals have contributed to its growth.
+Some are human and some are equine; all have been exceptional - exceptional in their individual accomplishments and exceptional in their aid to the sport of reining!

-In recognition of these individuals, NRHA instituted the NRHA Hall of Fame as a continuing acknowledgement of the contribution of these exceptional contributors.
-The Hall of Fame can be visited in person at the NRHA headquarters in Oklahoma City, Oklahoma.
+In recognition of these individuals, NRHA instituted the NRHA Hall of Fame as a continuing acknowledgement of the contributions of these exceptional patrons.
+The Hall of Fame can be visited in person at NRHA Headquarters in Oklahoma City, Oklahoma.

 Million Dollar Earners

-In 1993, Hollywood Jac 86, a leading NRHA Sire for many years, was the first sire to accumulate over $1,000,000 in offspring earnings.
-In 1995, Bill Horn, one of the sports founding members and leading riders, became the first person to win over $1,0000,000 in NRHA competition.
+In 1993, Hollywood Jac 86, a leading NRHA Sire for many years, was the first sire to accumulate over $1,000,000 in NRHA Offspring earnings.
+In 1995, Bill Horn, one of the sport’s founding members and leading riders, became the first person to win over $1,0000,000 in NRHA competition.
 These were astounding milestones for the sport of reining and prompted the association to institute a program that will continue to recognize individuals that achieve this level of accomplishment.
-Since then, a small number of others have joined this elite group - the NRHA's Million Dollar Earners.
+Since then, a number of others have joined this elite group - the NRHA's Million Dollar Earners

 Our Premier Events

-3-year-old horses ride for their chance to win $150,000 in total championship earnings, with a total purse and prizes totaling nearly $2.3 Million to exhibitors!
-Nearly 3,000 entries competing in all classes, three special reining horse sales and approximately 125,000 spectators from more than 20 countries...
-NRHA's finest million dollar event held in late fall in Oklahoma City, Oklahoma.
+3-year-old horses ride for their chance to win $150,000 in total championship earnings, with a total purse and prizes totaling nearly $2.3 million to exhibitors!
+NRHA's finest million-dollar event, comprised of nearly 3,000 entries competing in all classes, three special reining horse sales and approximately 125,000 spectators from more than 20 countries, is held in late fall in Oklahoma City, Oklahoma.

 4, 5 and 6-year-old horses competing for more than $600,000 added in purse money.
-Held in the late spring / early summer in Oklahoma City, the Derby hosts the Collegiate Reining Championships and Interscholastic Equestrian Association Reining Championships, and so much more.
+Held in late spring / early summer in Oklahoma City, the Derby hosts the Collegiate Reining Championships and Interscholastic Equestrian Association Reining Championships, plus so much more.